wevre/wry/README.wry.txt

 		statements.
 	!!!
 		I'm starting to think of angle brackets as the syntax to use for "placeholders", whatever that might mean in different contexts.
+But how would the example above be distinguished from chaining an argument scope?

 The `do` statement begins a block of code that can be repeated with a `continue` statement somewhere inside the block.
 The `do` block can also be exited with a `break` statement.
 If